Kemper Military School: School records

 After Kemper closed in 2002, the City of Boonville donated the school's records to the State Historical Society of Missouri-Columbia Research Center.
 Access to student records is restricted due to privacy laws.
-Former students who are in need of a copy of their transcript should complete the transcript request form on the State Historical Society of Missouri-Columbia Research Center website.

-As of 2013 a small building was being used by State Fair Community College for people pursuing an associate degree.
-State Fair plans to remodel and use the large building facing Third Street, labeled Kemper Military School, as its main campus as student area.
-As of January 2014 remodeling was underway for the college.
+Former students can request transcript via the center's website.

+As of 2012 a small building (named the Library Learning Center) was renovated and used by State Fair Community College for people pursuing an associate's degree or a high school equivalency diploma.
+SFCC remodeled the large northernmost building (named Science Hall) starting in 2015.
+As of 2019, SFCC-Boonville operations were moved out of the Library building and into Science Hall, using three of the four floors.
+The Boonslick Regional Library made plans beginning in 2019 to move into the Library Learning Center and transferred ownership of the property from the City in 2023.
+Expected date of move in is 2024.

 Buildings and grounds

 In 1983, the campus was added to the National Register of Historic places as Historic District A. The district includes 15 contributing buildings.

 In 2003, the contents of the school were auctioned, and the school was sold as a parcel.
 The Kemper facilities were purchased by the City of Boonville and named "Frederick T. Kemper Park".
 The park contains 46 acre and ten buildings on the former Kemper campus.
 The city has plans to retain ownership of the T.A.
 Johnston Field House and of 30 acre of open space.
 Johnston Field House is home to the Boonslick Heartland YMCA and contains a cardio theater, weight room, aerobics room, 25 yd indoor pool, indoor batting cage, office space and five basketball courts.
 The park also contains a regulation football field, soccer fields, a lake and three baseball fields.
 The city hopes to repair and put into use the five tennis courts.
 Additional development will be deferred until a master plan is developed after the best use of the space has been determined.
 The remainder of the core campus is being marketed by Boonville's Industrial Development Authority.

 In 2005 a group associated with the Utah-based World Wide Association of Specialty Programs and Schools made an offer to buy the campus to open a new school for adolescents needing help with discipline, responsibility and leadership skills.
 Boonville City Council rejected the proposal.

 On April 6, 2010, a tower connected to the old administration building collapsed to the ground, damaging at least one wall of the administration building as well as the roof.
 The City of Boonville has attempted to salvage as many bricks and ornaments as possible but has no plans to rebuild the tower.

+In 2016 the Administration Building, deemed too costly to repair, was torn down after extensive documentation and preservation efforts to record historical information and save as many artifacts as possible.
+As of 2025 the ground where the Administration Building once stood is green space.